HobnobMancer/cazy_webscraper/docs/source/usage.rst

   If ``--db_output`` **and** ``--database`` are **not** called, ``cazy_webscraper`` will write out a local CAZyme database to the cwd with the standardised name ``cazy_webscraper_<date>_<time>.db``

+``--delete_old_relationships`` - Detele old CAZy family annotations of GenBank accessions.
+These are CAZy family annotations of a given GenBank accession are in the local database but the accession is not longer associated with those CAZy families, so delete old accession-family relationships.

 ``--families`` - List of CAZy (sub)families to scrape.

 ``--force``, ``-f`` - force overwriting existing output file.
 Default: False.